Receive a free 2 day Cape Town City Stay package when Find out more

 We stay in twin rooms with en-suite bathrooms that have hot showers, at a hotel in Victoria Falls.
 The hotel has a swimming pool, bar, restaurant and laundry services.

-The whole of day 20 is free for you to explore Victoria Falls town, enjoy the scenery and get your adrenalin flowing with adventure activities.
+The whole of day 20 is free for you to explore Victoria Falls town, enjoy the scenery and get your adrenaline flowing with adventure activities.

 A sunset cruise along the Zambezi River is an ideal way to end an action-packed day at Vic Falls, having sundowners and watching for wildlife and birds from the boat.